Transfer Credit Information

 - An elective is any course other than an introductory course, intermediate micro, intermediate macro or econometrics.
 The department does not accept any business oriented classes except accounting and finance courses.
 Credit for accounting may only be applied to the financial economics major.
 The finance courses must be at the intermediate level (that is they must have an intermediate micro course as a prerequisite).

 2000 Level Economics Elective

 - Any economics course that has as a prerequisite only the introductory economics course(s) can only be transferred at the 2000 level.
 You must submit a syllabus to receive transfer credit.

 3000 Level or Higher Economics Elective (including Financial Economics and Corporate Finance)

-- In order to receive 3000 level credit the course must have at least one of the intermediate level courses as a prerequisite.
+- In order to be considered for 3000 level credit the course must have at least one of the intermediate level courses as a prerequisite.
 You must submit a syllabus and either one exam from the class or your class notes for one section of the course to receive transfer credit.
-If the syllabus does not list the pre-requisites then include the course description from the bulletin that shows the course pre-requisites.
+If the syllabus does not list the pre-requisites, then include the course description from the bulletin that shows the course pre-requisites.

 Financial Accounting (BUSI W3013, IEOR E2261)

 - Accounting is taught as a major at many schools and as a consequence the material is spread across a number of different courses.
 In general, if a school has multiple accounting courses, then only the course with a title that includes "financial accounting" will be acceptable.
 You must submit a syllabus to receive transfer credit.
 You may be asked to provide a photocopy of the table of contents for the particular textbook that you used (if it is not readily available online).

 How to Apply for Transfer Credit for Study Abroad